-The purpose of the Research Concentration program is to prepare residents for careers as investigators in academic psychiatry by facilitating greater exposure to research activities and training during residency.
+The purpose of the Physician Scientist Training Program in Psychiatry (PSTP; formerly known as that Research Concentration Program) is to prepare residents for careers as investigators in academic psychiatry by facilitating greater exposure to research activities and training during residency.
 Up to four individual trainees will be selected annually, two to three at the PGY-1 level and up to two from current MGH/McLean residents.

 The pillars of the research concentration program are mentorship, committee oversight, and a research curriculum tailored to each resident’s research focus and stage of training.

-Any current or matched resident in the MGH/McLean Adult Psychiatry program are invited to apply for the RC program.
-Please see our application requirements for details on how to apply.
+Any current or matched residents in the MGH/McLean Adult Psychiatry program are invited to apply for the PST program.

 Mentored Research Experience

-Partnered with the Research Career Mentor, the RCP staff will help identify well suited scientific mentors based on many factors, including (a) the mentor’s track record of prior post-doctoral level supervision, (b) available resources in the mentor’s lab (e.g., research assistant time, project funding, other post-docs in the lab, etc.), and (c) the potential for the mentoring relationship to propel the resident onto a trajectory toward independence as a psychiatric scientist.
-A key ongoing function of the program committee is to review mentors’ demonstrated commitment to the program based on the these criteria.
+help each resident identify well suited mentors based on many factors, including (a) the mentor’s track record of prior post-doctoral level supervision, (b) available resources in the mentor’s lab (e.g., research assistant time, project funding, other post-docs in the lab, etc.), and (c) the potential for the mentoring relationship to propel the resident onto a trajectory toward independence as a psychiatric scientist.
+A key ongoing function of the program committee is to review mentors’ demonstrated commitment to the program based on these criteria.
+Research Career Mentors are intended to provide additional, unbiased guidance to residents as they navigate the available opportunities and potential pitfalls of finding the best fit for mentor/lab and selecting a project that is both feasible during residency and would maximize their options for obtaining extramural funding following residency (e.g. K award and other research fellowships).

-Each resident in the RCP will have annual meetings with RCP faculty and their mentor(s) to review their progress and discuss their plans for the following six month period.
-B&B meetings are typically held in September/October during PGY2 and March/April during PGY3 and PGY4.
-At these “Benchmarks & Barriers” meetings, residents present their work to discuss progress, setbacks, plans, and anticipated obstacles, receiving feedback from both mentors and RCP faculty that is then reviewed at the next meeting.Typical benchmarks include:
+Each resident in the PSTP will have annual meetings with PSTP faculty to review their progress and discuss their plans for the following academic year, typically held in the spring.
+At these meetings, residents present their work to discuss progress, setbacks, plans, and anticipated obstacles, receiving feedback from PSTP faculty.

 Individualized Research Curriculum